BIG PICTURE: Strategies for the Present and Future

 1. What can we start now to manage symptoms.

 My Elizabeth used to cry almost all day.
 After wondering why for a few years, I finally found that all she needed to become pain free was a tablet of digestive enzymes.
-T

 Find any clues of what causes some symptoms and simple remedies you could try at home.

 Which specialists do we see for SKS symptoms?
+What tests and therapies are done?

 What's too little and what's too much in their body?
 Ask your doctors to test any deficiencies of macro and micro nutrients.